 With your post-scone energy, take a short walk up the nearby Calton Hill which is one of the best free things to do in Edinburgh .
 Your efforts will be rewarded with a grand view of Edinburgh’s city skyline featuring church spires, clock towers, and of course - the magnificent castle.

 During the afternoon, stop in at the National Museum of Scotland to gaze at the spectacular atrium of the Grand Gallery and wander through some unique exhibits.
-Get a background of Scottish history and inventions, learn about the patterned tartan fabrics used by the clans of Scotland, and find the taxidermied sheep named Dolly who was the first ever cloned mammal.
+Get a background of Scottish history and inventions, learn about the patterned tartan fabrics used by the clans of Scotland, and make sure to find the taxidermied sheep named Dolly - who was the first ever cloned mammal.

-Were you really in Scotland if you didn’t try whisky?
-Finish up your trip with a tasting at one of Edinburgh’s Scottish Whisky bars .
-If you want to be a bit fancy, head to Whiski Rooms for a guided tasting followed by a dinner of haggis in their restaurant (they even have a meat-free option of vegetarian haggis).
+Were you really in Scotland if you didn’t try their famous whisky?
+Finish up your trip with a tasting at one of Edinburgh’s best whisky bars .
+If you want to be a bit fancy, head to Whiski Rooms for a guided tasting followed by a dinner of haggis in their restaurant (they even have a veggie haggis option).
 There’s no better way to wrap up your weekend in Edinburgh.